The Devil All the Time (novel): Plot

 The Devil All the Time follows the events and fates of various characters who all carry their own secrets from the past.
 As the novel progresses the lives of these people converge in unexpected ways.

-In a prologue, Pollock introduces the protagonist, Arvin, as a young boy.
-He sits in a clearing with his father, Willard, on an oak log, joining him in his evening prayer routine.
-Willard is borderline obsessive when it comes to prayer and expects the same from his son.
-While Arvin prays, however, his mind wanders and feelings of isolation bubble to the surface.
-Feeling like an outsider at school, he is the victim of relentless bullying.
-Arvin recalls his father telling him to stand up for himself, but this is easier said than done.
+In the prologue, a young boy named Arvin sits on an oak log with his father, Willard, for his obsessive evening prayer routine.
+Arvin and Willard overhear a pair of hunters discussing Willard’s wife, Charlotte, in a lewd manner, and Arvin is disappointed that his father does not react.
+However, later that day, Willard takes Arvin with him to track down the men, and beats one of them to near-death, to Arvin’s awe.

 The rest of the book is divided into seven parts.
 Part One, "Sacrifice," begins in 1945, before the prologue.
-Willard is a young single man who has just been discharged from combat duty after the end of World War II.
-As he sits on a bus headed to his home in Coal Creek, West Virginia, he recalls the horrifying things he saw and did during the war.
-One memory haunts him in particular: that of a soldier he comes across who has been skinned and crucified.
-Willard shoots the man as an act of mercy, putting an end to his suffering.
-The bus makes a stop at the Wooden Spoon Diner in Meade, Ohio.
-There, Willard meets and instantly falls in love with a beautiful waitress, Charlotte Willoughby.
-At home, he is met by his nervous and emotionally-damaged mother, Emma, and her brother, Uncle Earskell.
-Willard proceeds to get drunk, and his thoughts turn from the horrors of war to the beautiful waitress he just met.
-He lets it slip to his mother that he has fallen in love, which upsets her because she made a bargain with God that if he let her son live, she would arrange a marriage between Willard and poor Helen Hatton.
+Willard has just been discharged from combat duty after the end of World War II and travels home to Coal Creek, West Virginia.
+He recalls the horrifying things he saw during the war, in particular a soldier who was skinned and crucified; Willard shoots the man as an act of mercy, and later kills the Japanese soldiers responsible.
+At the Wooden Spoon Diner in Meade, Ohio, he meets and instantly falls in love with a beautiful waitress, Charlotte Willoughby.
+At home, he is met by his mother, Emma, and her brother, his Uncle Earskell.
+Emma worries about Willard’s interest in Charlotte, as she prayed to God for his safe return and offered in exchange that Willard would marry pious local woman Helen Hatton.